 Addison Wong (BM 2011) received a full scholarship from University of Oregon, Eugene, where he is currently pursuing a Master of Music degree.

 Collin Martin (MM 2011) was accepted in the prestigious graduate Musical Theatre program at New York University.

-David Dominique (MM 2010) received a full scholarship from Brandeis University, where he entered the doctoral program in music composition.
+David Dominique (MM 2010) received his PhD from Brandeis University, and is currently Assistant Professor of Music at College of William and Mary.
 He has studied at the Freie Universitat in Berlin and the Summer Institute for Contemporary Performance Practice in Boston.

 Evan Meier (MM 2009) was accepted in the DMA program at University of Maryland with a full scholarship.
 He has studied at the Aspen Summer Institute and the American Conservatory in Fontainebleau, France. www.evanmeier.com

 Yu Oda (BM 2008) was accepted in the graduate program at the Amsterdam Conservatory in the Netherlands, and has been a finalist in the prestigious Gaudeamus Competition.
 His music has been performed by the Asko Schoenberg and the Nimbus ensembles. http://www.odayu21.com/

 Milen Kirov (MM 2008) was the first student to be admitted in the newly created DMA program at California Institute of the Arts, where he began his studies in 2009 on a full scholarship.
 He has taught courses in music theory at Chapman University and CalArts and is now Assistant Professor of Music Composition and Theory at Los Angeles Community College. https://www.milenkirov.net/